yadidya-b/yadidya-b.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a **Physical Oceanographer** and Postdoctoral Research Fellow at the [University of Michigan](https://lsa.umich.edu/earth), working with Prof. Brian K. Arbic.
+I am a **Physical Oceanographer** and Postdoctoral Research Fellow at the [University of Michigan](https://lsa.umich.edu/earth), working with Prof. [Brian K. Arbic](https://arbic.earth.lsa.umich.edu).

 My research lies at the intersection of **high-resolution numerical modeling** and **satellite oceanography**.
 I focus on understanding the global internal wave field by bridging the gap between global ocean simulations (like HYCOM) and cutting-edge satellite altimetry data.

 Currently, my work is centered on the **SWOT (Surface Water and Ocean Topography)** mission.
-I utilize data-assimilative simulations to diagnose and validate the time and spatial variability of remotely generated internal waves.
+I use data-assimilative simulations to diagnose and validate the time and spatial variability of internal tides.
 My goal is to improve our ability to map internal tides and gravity waves, which is crucial for closing the global ocean energy budget.

 ### Research Focus